 Are you in Rome and have your heart set on visiting an ancient Roman city, but can’t face the long journey to Pompeii and its crowds?
 Then why not take a day trip to Ostia Antica from Rome?

 One of the most underacknowledged archaeological sites in Italy, Ostia Antica was once the thriving seaport for Ancient Rome.
-This wonderful site is a super easy and inexpensive day trip from Rome and can rival all that Pompeii can offer.
+This wonderful site is an easy and inexpensive day trip from Rome and can rival much of what Pompeii offers.

 The town was named after its location, Ostia meaning “mouth” in Latin.